 Because there’s so much good food and drink available in St Kitts and Nevis the islands celebrate every year with the St Kitts-Nevis restaurant week.
-This special foodie week runs from 13th to 24th July 2016 when the island’s restaurants offer special tastings, menus and discounted prices.
-You can find out more and check which restaurants are taking part here.
+This special foodie week runs in July each year when the island’s restaurants offer special tastings, menus and discounted prices.
+You can find out more and check the dates and which restaurants are taking part here.

 ← Pin it for later

 British Airways fly to St Kitts from London Gatwick twice weekly on Saturdays and Wednesdays with the flight going on to nearby Antigua.
 BA are currently offering flights plus 7 nights hotel from £569 per person from: London Gatwick for Oct 2016

 I’m a St Kitts Official Ambassador – my thanks to St Kitts Tourism Authority for arranging my visit to St Kitts and to British Airways for flying me there.
 As ever, all views and opinions are my own.